Bellevue game studio brings ancient Japan to Playstation in ‘Ghost of Tsushima’

 An early peek at one of Playstation’s most anticipated games shows a samurai riding his horse down a slight slope across a lush, green, quiet landscape.
 But that peacefulness is quickly interrupted when Mongol warriors attack, forcing the samurai into battle.

-The stunning 8-minute trailer drew huge cheers from a packed audience Monday at Sony’s briefing at the video game trade show E3.
+The stunning 8-minute trailer drew huge cheers from a packed audience Monday at Sony’s briefing at the video-game trade show E3.
 Bellevue gaming studio Sucker Punch has been working on the game, “Ghost of Tsushima” for nearly four years, and its story stretches long before that.

 Chris Zimmerman, co-founder of the Sony-owned game studio, was “vibrating with excitement” Tuesday when showing off the game, which does not yet have a release date.
 The last few games from the studio, such as “Infamous Second Son,” have taken place in the familiar Seattle, but “Ghost” transports players far away.